IT Focus Area: strategy

 Step 8: Measure and Improve the Knowledge Management Program

 How will you know your knowledge management investments are working?
-You will need a way of measuring your actual effectiveness and comparing that to anticipated results.
+You will need a way to measure your effectiveness and compare to anticipated results.
 If possible, establish some baseline measurements in order to capture the before shot of the organization’s performance prior to implementing the knowledge management program.
 Then, after implementation, trend and compare the new results to the old results to see how performance has improved.

-Don’t be disillusioned if the delta is not as large as you would have anticipated.
+Don’t be discouraged if the benefits are not as obvious as you would have anticipated.
 It will take time for the organization to become proficient with the new processes and improvements.
 Over time, the results should follow suit.